 7. The Grand Mosque

-There’s so much to see and do in Paris but one must-see spot is the Grande Mosque.
-Not just any ordinary mosque, it’s a piece of history and a symbol of tolerance in the heart of Paris.
+There’s so much to see and do in Paris, but one must-see spot is the Grande Mosque.
+It is not just an ordinary mosque; it’s a piece of history and a symbol of tolerance in the heart of Paris.

 Inaugurated in 1926, the Grand Mosque was built to pay tribute to the more than 100,000 Muslims who died battling for France during WWI.
-It was the first mosque in mainland France and remains today its largest.
+It was the first mosque in mainland France and remains the largest today.

 Inspired by the el-Qaraouiyyîn mosque in Fez, the mosque is dominated by an impressive 33m high minaret and surrounded by a beautiful garden, a patio with finely carved arcades, large palm trees, and walls covered in wisteria.

 During your visit to the Grand Mosque, explore the beautiful gardens and the library, and admire the prayer room, with its traditional decoration and stunning carpets.
-The Paris Grand Mosque also offers many relaxations space, such as the ladies-only hamman, a souvenir shop, the traditional restaurant Aux Portes de l’Orient, and an amazing tearoom, serving mint tea and oriental sweets.
+The Paris Grand Mosque also offers many relaxation spaces, such as the ladies-only Hamman, a souvenir shop, the traditional restaurant Aux Portes de l’Orient, and an amazing tearoom, serving mint tea and oriental sweets.
 The Grande Mosque is a peaceful oasis amid the hustle and bustle of the city and a must-see while in Paris.

 See Related: Best Hotels in Paris St. Germain